Schwartz-Lab-NU/Lab_Protocols/Protocols/Rig_Set_up.md

     - **Before turning on the perfussion**.
 Check that the in and outflow lines are correctly placed in the dish and that backup vaccum is on.
     - Turn on the perfussion
         - Let the outflow run in the bath for 2-3min and then put it back in the Ames bottle.
-    - Turn on dish heater
+    - Turn on oxygen tank (regulator should be lower than 20 psi to optimize gas duration)

 ## 2. Microscope